joelparkerhenderson/system-quality-attributes/doc/modifiability/index.md

 </span>

+**Define modifiable:** <span data-chatgpt-prompt="define modifiable (computers and software)">Modifiable in the context of computers and software refers to the ability to make changes or modifications to the code or settings of an application or system.
+This can be done by a user, developer or administrator to customize or optimize the performance, improve functionality, or add new features to the software.
+Modifiability is a desirable quality of software, as it allows for flexibility and adaptability to changing user needs and business requirements.</span>

 ## See Also

 * [Wikipedia: modifiability](https://wikipedia.org/wiki/modifiability)

 * [Dictionary: modify](https://www.dictionary.com/browse/modify): Modify. to change somewhat the form or qualities of; alter partially; amend.

-* [OpenAI: modifiable](https:://openai.com): <span data-chatgpt-prompt="define modifiable (computers and software)">Modifiable in the context of computers and software refers to the ability to make changes or modifications to the code or settings of an application or system.
-This can be done by a user, developer or administrator to customize or optimize the performance, improve functionality, or add new features to the software.
-Modifiability is a desirable quality of software, as it allows for flexibility and adaptability to changing user needs and business requirements.</span>